Scan time: 2-3 minutes / Read time: 3-5 minutes

 Maya runs three content businesses for people building a side hustle while employed.

-She started them while still in her own 9-to-5, juggling all three at night.
+She started all three in her own 9-to-5, working them at night.

-To her, a real business can start on the side — no resignation letter required.
+Her pitch is simple: a real business can start on the side.
+No resignation letter required.

 ⛳️ Problem:

-Maya runs three content businesses and none of them are moving.
+Maya runs three content businesses, and not one of them is moving.

-Four months in, she's exhausted and three projects sit unfinished.
+Four months in, she's wiped out — and three projects sit half-built.
+Ouch.

 Her frustration: how to focus on the one business worth her time.